-When you lease a new car or buy with financing and a small down payment, the dealer's finance office will encourage you to buy gap insurance.
-If you pass on the dealer's offer and later decide that this type of insurance makes sense for you, it should not be a problem to buy a policy.
+When you lease a new car or buy with financing and a small down payment, the dealer's finance office may encourage you to buy gap insurance.
+If you pass on the dealer's offer and later decide that this type of insurance makes sense for you, buying a policy won't be a problem.
 Before shelling out hundreds of dollars for the coverage, check your options and avoid buying the insurance if you don't really need it.

 What Gap Insurance Fills

 Gap insurance covers the difference between the loan or lease payoff amount and what your auto insurance will pay if you total your car in an accident.
 Car insurance will only pay the replacement value, which is what it would cost to buy your car on the used vehicle market.